Do you want your business to rank higher in search engines such as Google or Bing? Focussing on local SEO might be the golden ticket for you.

 Plus, if the search engine flags such a URL, your search rankings will take an even drastic hit.

 The idea here is to use SEO-friendly URLs.
-Have a look at this example:

 A search engine would be able to pick up on this clean and well-written URL and boost this website’s local SEO.